Why Study Philosophy?

 "Where the Smart Kids Are" New York Times.
 "Even in the 21st century, smarts matter to lawyers, to doctors, to problem-solvers in all fields, as well as to a good life.
 After nearly 20 years in law teaching, I can confirm that no one is smarter than the serious undergraduate philosophy major."

 "Be Employable, Study Philosophy" Salon.
-"The discipline teaches you how to think clearly, a gift that can be applied to just about any line of work."
+"The discipline teaches you how to think clearly, a gift than can be applied to just about any line of work."

 "A Harvard Medical School Professor Makes the Case for the Liberal Arts and Philosophy Washington Post.
 "If you can get through a one-sentence paragraph of Kant, holding all of its ideas and clauses in juxtaposition in your mind, you can think through most anything.
 If you can extract, and abstract, underlying assumptions or superordinate principles, or reason through to the implications of arguments, you can identify and address issues in a myriad of fields."

 "9 Famous Execs Who Majored in Philosophy" Business Insider.
-The list includes Carly Fiorina, Sheila Bair, George Soros, Herbert Allison Jr., Gerald Levin, and Peter Thiel.
+The list includes: Carly Fiorina, Sheila Bair, George Soros, Herbert Allison Jr., Gerald Levin, and Peter Theil.

 "How Philosophy Makes You A Better Leader" Harvard Business Review.